Z3r0XG/ckpool-lhr/README.md

 **Workflow**: Bitcoind provides block template → Pool generates work → Miner connects with Bitcoin address as username → Miner submits shares → Block found → Reward sent directly to miner's address.

-**Note**: The `btcaddress` configuration option is ignored in solo mode.
-Each miner's username determines where their rewards go.

 ---